alanseiden/rpg-intro/IBMi.md

 IBM i runs a version of Db2, named Db2 for i, which is integrated into the operating system.
 This means that it's simple to work with SQL right away.
 Any file object (`*FILE`) can be accessed from Db2 for i.

-Because of how long IBM i has existing, terminology has changed over time.
+Because of how long IBM i has existed, terminology has changed over time.

 | Then     | Now    |